-Postdoctoral researcher, Academy of Finland Fellow, University of the arts, Sibelius Academy, Helsinki, Finland
+Professor of artistic research (tenured), University of the arts, Research Hub, Helsinki, Finland

 PhD (2010), Université Paris VIII: An approach to Instrument Augmentation: the Electric Guitar

-« Active Acoustics – Smart Audio objects at the Interface of the Material and the Digital » Academy of Finland Key Project (Principal Investigator)
+2016-2018 Researcher, Academy of Finland Fellow, University of the Arts, Sibelius Academy.
+Principal Investigator; Active Acoustics – Smart Audio objects at the Interface of the Material and the Digital, Academy of Finland Key Project.

-« Active Acoustic Augmented Instruments » Nordisk Kulturfond Handmade Project (Principal Investigator)
+2016-2019 Active Acoustic Augmented Instruments, Nordisk Kulturfond Handmade Project (2016-2019), in cooperation with Aalborg University Copenhagen & University of Oslo (Principal Investigator)

 This line of research merges issues of artistic creation, sound perception and sound driver technology in order to create a fertile research dynamic between art, science and technology.
 The two central research questions are the optimization of structure-borne sound quality for musical use, as well as the combination of vibrating solid elements, audiotactility, acoustic instruments and loudspeakers into « composite aural spaces », i.e. spatial instances of multiple sound-source audio.